Lindsey Buckingham: Music career

 From 1966 to 1971, Buckingham performed psychedelic and folk rock with the high school rock band originally named the Fritz Rabyne Memorial Band as a bassist and vocalist.
 The band regrouped in 1967 due to band member changes and shortened their name to Fritz.
 Buckingham invited friend Stevie Nicks to join Fritz as a backing vocalist.
 Their romantic relationship began after both left Fritz five years later.

 1973–1974: Buckingham Nicks

-Buckingham and his then-girlfriend Stevie Nicks recorded seven demos in 1972 on a half-inch 4-track Ampex recorder kept at his father's coffee-roasting plant in Daly City, then drove to Los Angeles to pursue a recording contract.
+Buckingham and his then-girlfriend Nicks recorded seven demos in 1972 on a half-inch 4-track Ampex recorder kept at his father's coffee-roasting plant in Daly City, then drove to Los Angeles to pursue a recording contract.
 In 1973, Polydor Records signed the pair.
 Their studio album, produced by Keith Olsen and second engineer Richard Dashut, Buckingham Nicks, was released in September 1973; however, soon after its release Polydor dropped the duo because of poor sales.
 To help make ends meet, Buckingham toured with Don Everly's backing band, singing Phil Everly's parts.